STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 - A clear distinction between what is fact, opinion, or hearsay

-Reporting the matter to the police or social services department should not however be delayed by attempts to obtain more information.
-Once an allegation or concern has been raised with the police, social services or the NSPCC then the concern must be passed on to STA via the LCPO.
-Wherever possible, referrals telephoned to the social services department should be confirmed in writing within 24 hours.
-A record should also be made of the name and designation of the social services member of staff or police officer to whom the concerns were passed, together with the time and date of the call, in case any follow-up is needed.
+Reporting the matter to the police or MASH should not however be delayed by attempts to obtain more information.
+Once an allegation or concern has been raised with the police, MASH or the NSPCC then the concern must be passed on to STA via the LCPO.
+Wherever possible, referrals telephoned to the MASH should be confirmed in writing within 24 hours.
+A record should also be made of the name and designation of the MASH member of staff or police officer to whom the concerns were passed, together with the time and date of the call, in case any follow-up is needed.

 Allegations of Abuse Against Members of STA